 - Right of Redemption – Some states give the original property owner a right of redemption.
 In these cases, the previous owner has a specific amount of time to keep the house if he or she pays the winning bid price plus interest.
 Payment is made directly to the winning bidder, stopping the house from being sold.

-Buying a house at a real estate auction is a unique way to invest in property and has many benefits.
+Buying houses at auction is a unique way to invest in property and has many benefits.
 Investing in a house at auction can benefit short-term investors as well as long-term investors.
 By following the five steps for buying a house at auction, as detailed in this article, you’ll be in a good position to snap up a great, undervalued property.

-If you’re ready to get financing lined up for your next real estate auction, check out LendingHome.
-They’re an online mortgage provider that offers real estate investors 12-month mortgages with interest rates averaging between 7-12% with no prepayments penalties.
+If you’re ready to get financing lined up the next time you’re buying houses at auction, check out Visio Lending.
+They’re an online mortgage provider that offers real estate investors mortgages with competitive rates for prime borrowers.
 You can get prequalified in minutes, see your exact rates, and be funded in as little as 15 days.